udf/Tofu/README.md

 ### Things that need to get fixed
  * It's not very readable when small.
 Make better tofu template
- * The size of the generated font collection can probably be made smaller
+ * The size of the generated font collection can probably be made smaller (for example by excluding unassigned characters)
  * The progress bar isn't smooth since the fontforge lib provides no way to measure its progress when loading the generated .sfd files

 ### This is stupid